Helpful Tips for a Stay at Home Mom Routine

 You can create the most amazing daily schedule and things not always be right on time.
 You are going to have to be flexible with that.
 I like to think of our daily schedule as a daily routine that has daily rhythms.
 It’s easier for me to think about going through a daily rhythm than it is for me to try to stay on a daily schedule.

 Although they basically are the same thing, when I think of a schedule I think of school with bells ringing to tell me it’s time to change classes.
 When I think of routine, I think of a set of motions that I go through each day that progresses me through the day.

 Call it what you want, but find the rhythm that works for your family.
 More on this in a minute!

 When your kids are younger, I think it’s awesome to create several routines throughout the day.
 Our kids have a morning routine.
 They wake up, have breakfast, get dressed, brush their teeth, etc. They also have a bedtime routine of taking a bath, having a snack, brushing their teeth, bedtime stories and songs, then bedtime.
 These simple routines make such a difference for kids.
 You can also add some household chores into their routine.
 Here are some simple daily routines for an 18-month-old and a 3-year-old that you can adapt to meet your needs!

 Stay at Home Mom Routine Sample

 I want to share a basic stay-at-home mom schedule (routine) sample with you.
 This is what a day as a stay-at-home mom may look like for you.
 Adjust the times and activities as needed.
-Keep in mind the ages of your kids as you set ideal amounts of time for each activity.
+Keep in mind the ages of your kids as you set the ideal amount of time for each activity.
 Younger kids have a shorter attention span and need your attention more than older kids.

 6 am: Wake up, get a workout in, have a cup of coffee